MarcoDDM/tarot/README.md

 # About
-This is simple Tarot game made to learn ReactJS and Redux.
+This is a simple Tarot game made to learn ReactJS and Redux.

+You can see it work at: https://thiagommedeiros.github.io/myTarot/

 It is still under development :)

-You can see it work at: https://thiagommedeiros.github.io/myTarot/

 ## Installation